-The absence of fire in the environment means that many native species are literally being overshadowed by fast-growing, fire-sensitive tree species such as maple and poplar.
+Without fire many native species can be overshadowed by fast-growing, fire-sensitive tree species such as maple and poplar.
 Many species of oak trees, which have historically been a part of the Appalachian forest ecology and serve as a major food source for forest animals, need sun and space in order to thrive.
-These trees have hard, thick bark that helps them survive fires.
+Oaks have hard, thick bark that helps them survive fires.
 Without fire to clear the bushy understory, oak seedlings and oak saplings can't compete for sunlight.
 Flower species such as turkey beard, Heller's Blazing Star, mountain golden heather, and Peter's Mountain mallow are endangered, partially because the absence of fire in their environment has created intolerable growing conditions.